 Ithaca (Finger Lakes)

 Ithaca is awesome for prospective students interested in getting a feel for the vibe around Cornell University and Ithaca College, but it’s also amazing for families with small kids too!
-You’ll get a great deal at the elegant Country Inn & Suites Ithaca, where kids under 18 stay for free.
-Plus, you can enjoy its indoor pool, complimentary breakfast, and shuttle service into downtown.
+You’ll get a great deal at the elegant Country Inn & Suites Ithaca, where you can enjoy its indoor pool and complimentary breakfast.
 You may have heard the popular saying “Ithaca is GORGES,” and if not, you’ll probably see it on T-shirts as you walk around town.
 This is thanks to the indeed gorgeous gorges that bless the city with more than 150 waterfalls within a 10-mile span.
 The largest is Taughannock Falls, which is actually taller than Niagara Falls.
 Ithaca Falls is a bit smaller but easily accessible from the street.
 Thanks to the local higher education institutions, the town is buzzing with restaurants, shops, and students.
 Inspire young curious minds at the playful Sciencenter, where you’ll find interactive exhibits for all ages.
 While it might not be warm enough just yet for outdoor waterparks, head to Cascades Indoor Waterpark in Cortland, just 30 minutes outside of Ithaca for 84-degree weather year-round and rip-roaring water slides.

 Niagara Falls (Greater Niagara)

 Vacations don’t come around every day, so make this one super special with a trip to Niagara Falls!
 It won’t be too cold, nor as crowded as during the summer—the timing is perfect.
-Stay at the nearby Quality Hotel & Suites at the Falls (it’s actually walking distance from the Falls).
-Good news for families: they offer a family package that includes a $20 arcade card per child and discounts for onsite restaurants (like the Rainforest Cafe), plus there’s an indoor pool and an onsite restaurant.
-Instead of just looking at the Falls, get up close and personal—and sprayed!—on a Maid of the Mist Boat Tour, which opens up for the season in early April.
-And don’t let any April Showers spoil your vacay, just head to the fantastic Aquarium of Niagara, where you can watch penguin feedings, harbor seal presentations, and sea lion shows.
+Stay at the nearby Sheraton Niagara Falls located in the heart of downtown and just steps from the falls).
+Good news for families: they offer a family package that includes a $20 arcade card per child and discounts for onsite restaurants (like the Rainforest Cafe), plus there’s an indoor pool.Get up close and personal to the Falls and feel the spray on the Hurricane Deck on a Cave of the Winds walking tour.
+And don’t let any April showers spoil your vacay, just head to the fantastic Aquarium of Niagara, where you can watch penguin feedings, harbor seal presentations, and sea lion shows.
 You can also explore the well-groomed gardens of the Buffalo and Erie County Botanical Gardens both indoors and out.
-You’ll be just in time for the special Spring Exhibit with more than 22,000 bulbs of spring flowers and a mini-farm with chicks, ducklings, and bunnies!
+You’ll be just in time for the special Spring Flower Exhibit, where you can wind your way through the “River of Tulips” and more!

 Huntington (Long Island)

 Discover the extravagant and fabulous past of Long Island’s Gold Coast, known for its magnificent estates and world famous inhabitants of the early 20th century.
-Steel and transportation magnates saw the beautiful coast along the Long Island Sound and built their mansions, many of which still stand today, including the summer mansion of William K. Vanderbilt II.
-The Vanderbilt Museum & Planetarium in nearby Centerport makes for an amazing visit not only for the incredible collection of William’s souvenirs and the architectural beauty of the house, but also for its newer state-of-the-art planetarium.
+Steel and transportation magnates saw the beautiful coast along the Long Island Sound and built their mansions, some of which still stand today, including the summer mansion of William K. Vanderbilt II.
+The Vanderbilt Museum & Planetarium in nearby Centerport makes for an amazing visit for its incredible collections of marine and invertebrate specimens, cultural artifacts, the architectural beauty of the house, as well as its newer state-of-the-art planetarium.
 Enjoy spectacular programming in the 60-foot dome theater.
 Look up from the rooftop observatory, open to the public on Friday nights, and see the stars through the Vanderbilt’s 16-inch Meade reflecting telescope.
 Long Island also has a long history of fishing, which you can learn about with the help of the live exhibits at Cold Spring Harbor Fish Hatchery.
 In addition to the 30 different species of freshwater fish you’ll see inside, outside you’ll find a number of ponds with fish at all stages of life.
-Check the schedule on their website for hatchery tours, feeding demonstrations, and animal encounters all throughout April!
+Check the schedule on their website for hatchery tours, feeding demonstrations, and animal encounters!
 Post up at the Hilton Long Island Huntington where you can enjoy gorgeous indoor and outdoor pools.

 Even if you live near the city, there’s nothing like waking up in it and stepping out onto streets abuzz with activity.
 For some folks, the hustle and bustle can get a little hectic, which is what makes Brooklyn such an appealing option.
 You have so many fun activities just a subway ride away and some peace and quiet come nighttime.
-Go upscale at Aloft New York Brooklyn, close to Prospect Park, the Brooklyn Bridge, and the Slice of Brooklyn Pizza Tour!
+Go upscale at Aloft New York Brooklyn, close to Prospect Park, the Brooklyn Bridge, and A Slice of Brooklyn’s Pizza Tour!
 We don’t know if touring the literal world’s best pizza is your thing but...why wouldn’t it be?
-Alternatively, the Holiday Inn Brooklyn Downtown in Boerum Hill doesn’t charge for children under age 18 when accompanied by an adult.
-Treat your kiddos to the playful exhibits about nature, color, history, and science at the Brooklyn Children’s Museum, and ride the F train out to visit the uber fun Luna Park at Coney Island, filled with epic rides, treats, and games.
-It’s open every weekend in April and every day between the 21st and 28th.
+Alternatively, the Holiday Inn Brooklyn Downtown doesn’t charge for children under age 18 when accompanied by an adult.
+Treat your kiddos to the playful exhibits about nature, color, history, and science at the Brooklyn Children’s Museum, and ride the F train out to visit the uber fun Luna Park at Coney Island, filled with epic rides, treats, and games opening March 23.

-Watch your kids’ faces light up when you tell them what’s in store for your stay at the Pine Ridge Dude Ranch.
-Saddle up for miles of wooded trails on horseback, passing panoramic views of the Shawangunk Ridge.
+Watch your kids’ faces light up when you tell them what’s in store for your stay at the Rocking Horse Ranch.
+Saddle up for acres of horseback riding along wooded trails nestled in the scenic Hudson River Valley.
 Don’t worry, beginners, you can choose the pace that’s right for you.
-If your kids are passionate about horses, the ranch also offers private lessons, education sessions, stable tours, and lassoing instruction!
-Choose activities like archery, fishing, paddle-boating, climbing the rock wall, visiting the petting zoo, playing volleyball, tennis, basketball, mini-golf, and more.
-There’s even an indoor heated pool with water slides.
-Plus, you get three all-you-can-eat meals each day prepared by graduates of the Culinary Institute of America, and you’ll definitely work up an appetite after all the fun activities.
-From made-to-order eggs in the morning to freshly baked buttermilk biscuits and BBQ for dinner, it’s the perfect respite from cooking dinner!
-From April 12–27, kids are 50% off.
-And if you stay 3 nights, get the 4th at 50%.
-Stay 4 nights and get the 5th night for free!
+If your kids are passionate about horses, the ranch also offers daily horse parades and horse shoeing demonstrations!
+Choose activities like rock climbing, fishing, paddle-boating, visiting the wildlife exhibit, playing mini-golf, and more.
+There’s even mountain tubing and an indoor water park.
+Plus, you get all-you-can-eat meals each day prepared by graduates of the Culinary Institute of America, and you’ll definitely work up an appetite after all the fun activities.
+From a full breakfast buffet in the morning to award-winning BBQ spare ribs for dinner, it’s the perfect respite from cooking dinner!
 If you’re driving up from the south, make the best pit stop ever at the LEGOLAND Discovery Center in Westchester, an exciting indoor playground with build-and-play zones, a 4D theater, and more.
-And stay tuned—a LEGOLAND theme park and resort is coming in 2020!
+And stay tuned—LEGOLAND theme park and resort is reopening for the season March 27!

 Cape Vincent (Thousand Islands-Seaway)

 Find your home away from home on the shores of the St. Lawrence River when you book one of the Angel Rock Waterfront Cottages.
 The cottages are spacious and comfortable, surrounded by flowers, and share an in-ground heated pool.
 Best of all, many of them have direct views of the water.
-The onsite amenities include community campfires around the property, along with shuffleboard, sand volleyball, horseshoe pits, and a playground, and kayaks and a canoe are available to rent.
-You’re also near prime fishing waters perfect for catching Muskellunge, Walleye, Northern Pike, Lake Trout, and Bass.
-The Angel Rock staff are knowledgeable about where to go and can help you find a guide.
+The onsite amenities include community campfires around the property, along with shuffleboard, sand volleyball, horseshoe pits, a playground, and kayaks and a canoe are available to rent.
+You’re also near prime fishing waters perfect for catching Muskellunge, Walleye, Northern Pike, Lake Trout, and Bass, but don't forget to bring your own fishing gear.
 Also explore beautiful Wellesley Island State Park, where you can swing by the Minna Anthony Common Nature Center to check out the nature museum, trails, and butterfly house!
 April 22nd is Earth Day, after all, so what better time to get in touch with nature?
 Finally, you’ll want to visit historic Tibbetts Point Lighthouse which marks where Lake Ontario meets the St. Lawrence River.
 Use the telescope to gaze out across the bi-national waters and enjoy the view!